 Nationals, eliminated from playoff contention, beat Mets 6-0

-Rookie Austin Voth and four relievers combined on a one-hitter, and the Nationals beat the New York Mets 6-0 on Saturday, hours after they were eliminated from playoff contention.
+WASHINGTON (AP) — Rookie Austin Voth and four relievers combined on a one-hitter and the Washington Nationals defeated the New York Mets 6-0 on Saturday, hours after they were officially eliminated from playoff contention.

-Matt Wieters and Trea Turner homered for Washington, and Bryce Harper added an RBI double.
+Matt Wieters and Trea Turner homered for Washington.

 Favored to win a third straight division title, the Nationals slid into third place on June 22 and remained there.

 “One day it could have been the pitching.
 One day it could have been we didn’t get one extra hit.
 Multiple reasons,” first-year manager Dave Martinez said before the game.

 “You learn from it and move on and try to figure out how to make those days better, those things better.”